Class Documentation

 string * Material::GetState();

-returns the element physical state.
+returns the element or compound physical state.
 The physical state can be "G" for a gas, "L" for a liquid or "S" for a solid.

 string * Material::GetName();